Setting up a UserGate firewall

 UserGate

-- Create a cloud network and subnet.
+- Create a cloud network with a subnet.

 - Reserve a static public IP address.